VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 Volume 13, Chapter 1, Sections 1 and

 2) TCE Application and Processing.
+The employing training center initiates

-The application process to designate a TCE.
+the application process to designate a TCE.
 The center must submit an application letter and completed FAA Form

-Designation and Qualification Record, (front side) to the TCPM for each TCE nominee.
-The application letter must include, at a minimum, the data requested in
+Designation and Qualification Record (front side) to the TCPM for each TCE nominee.
+The application letter must include at a minimum the data requested in

 Volume 13, Chapter 1, Section 2.
 Appropriate